TextXD/textxd-2020.github.io/content/program/Agenda/index.md

 | Day 2 | <a href="#day2">Friday, Dec.
 11</a> | Talks  | Virtual |
 | Day 3 | <a href="#day3">Saturday, Dec.
 12</a> | Award Ceremony & Closing Remarks | Virtual |

 This year's conference will also feature a **three-day (48 hour) “Law and Society” Hackathon** on December 10-12.
 Participants will focus on analyzing text datasets from investigative reporting on the subject of police (mis)conduct.

 ## <a id="day2">Day 1: Thursday, December 10th (Talks)</a>

-Session 1: Under-resourced Languages & Literature (Chair: Niek Veldhuis & Co-Chair: Ciera Martinez)
+###Session 1: Under-resourced Languages & Literature (*Chair: Niek Veldhuis, Co-Chair: Ciera Martinez*)

 | Time(PT)| Topic  | Speaker |
 |:----------|:-------|:--------|